igtricia/Wordle/README.md

 # Wordle Game Clone

 This project is a clone of the popular word puzzle game, Wordle.
 The goal of the game is to guess a five-letter word within six attempts, receiving feedback for each guess to guide the player towards the correct word.
 I worked on this when I first started coding in 2022 as I wanted to test out my skills at the time.
+For the purpose of this game, the secret word is 'codes'(excluding the apostrophes).

 ## Features